-(C) Construction permits shall be made available to a company or individual engaged in providing service, under contract, to the University, in any general permit parking areas; only if the issuance of the construction permit does not displace a University permit holder who has purchased a permit under OAR 577-070-0015.
+(C) Contractor permits shall be made available to a company or individual engaged in providing service, under contract, to the University, in any general permit parking areas; only if the issuance of the Contractor permit does not displace a University permit holder who has purchased a permit under OAR 577-070-0015.
 Arrangements for contractors, construction employees and construction maintenance personnel must be made prior to beginning work on campus.
+Permits arranged through PSU Facilities Management require a completed signed contractor agreement with project accounting codes identified on the agreement at the time the permit is issued.

-(D) Contractors requiring parking next to the job site, must arrange parking and staging through the City of Portland.
+(D) Contractors requiring parking next to the job site must arrange parking and staging through the City of Portland.
 Any exception to this policy, due to extenuating circumstances, must be authorized and permitted by the University Transportation and Parking Office.

-$(\tilde{E})$ Commercial Delivery vehicles may use any designated loading zone for up to 30 minutes, while conducting business with the University.
+(E) Commercial Delivery vehicles may use any designated loading zone for up to 30 minutes, while conducting business with the University without a vendor permit.